thenewdarling/STA/Wiki/Val.md

 #### Lieutenant Commander Jarzeg Val

 A talented but overly-stuffy pilot that was the Dad Friend of the bridge crew on his crew.
 He was a kind of burly rotund guy who didn't really talk about his feelings.
-He got on with [[Unnamed Betazoid Captain]] when they were on his previous command together.
+He got on with [[Bakral]] when they were on his previous command together.

 He died of a heart-attack, it was implied due to stress.
 Elandra also says he didn't seek help for his health conditions until they were too late, ascribing it to his gender.